MinchinWeb/openttd-wmdot/ReadMe.txt

     the capital.
 Next it connects the towns further out to the existing network.
 Once all towns have been connected to the network, WmDOT looks for shorter cross connections to fill out the network.

+-- Requirements ---------------------------------------------------------------
+WmDOT requires OpenTTD version 1.0 or better.
+This is available as a free
+    download from OpenTTD.org
+As dependances, WmDOT also requires:
+	- MinchinWeb's MetaLibrary, v.1
+    - SuperLib, v.7 ('SuperLib-7.tar')
+    - Binary Heap, v.1 ('Queue.BinaryHeap-1.tar')

+-- Installation ---------------------------------------------------------------
+The easiest (and recommended) way to install WmDOT is use OpenTTD's 'Check
+    Online Content' inferface.
+Search for 'WmDOT.'
+If you have not already installed the required libraries, OpenTTD will prompt you to download them at the same time.
+This also makes it very easy for me to provide updates.
+Manual installation can be accomplished by putting the 'WmDOT.6.tar' file you
+    downloaded in the  '..\OpenTTD\ai'  folder.
+If you are manually installing, the libraries mentioned above need to be in the '..\OpenTTD\ai\library' folder.

+Once installed, WmDOT can be selected through 'AI Settings' on OpenTTD's main
+    interface.
+Alternately, WmDOT can be launched manually in-game by bringing up the console (press the key to the right of the '1', usually the '~' key;
+    press the same key to close the console) and typing 'start_ai wmdot'.

 -- Settings -------------------------------------------------------------------
 Settings can be accessed by going to 'AI Settings', selecting WmDOT, and then